-Sever’s disease, also known as calcaneal apophysitis, is not actually a disease but a heel injury which affects children between the age of 8 and 15 years old and is more common in boys than girls.
+Sever’s disease, also known as calcaneal apophysitis, is not actually a disease but a heel injury that affects children between the age of 8 and 15 years old and is more common in boys than girls.

 How does Sever’s Disease develop?

 During a growth spurt, a child’s heel bone (calcaneus) grows faster than the muscles, ligaments and tendons attaching to it.
 When the muscles and tendons can’t grow fast enough to keep up, they are stretched too tight.

 In children who are very active, especially those children that play sports involving a lot of running and jumping on hard surfaces (for example soccer, basketball or gymnastics), extra strain can be placed on the already overstretched tendons.
 This leads to pain and swelling at the point where the tendons attach to the heel bone.